Pulmonary emphysema

 pulmonary arterial hypertension

-- pruning of peripheral vessels
+pruning of peripheral vessels

-- increased calibre of central arteries
+an increased caliber of central arteries

-It should be remembered, however, that the most common plain film appearance of COPD is "normal" and the role of chest radiography is to eliminate other causes of lung symptoms such as infection, bronchiectasis or cancer6
+It should be remembered, however, that the most common plain film appearance of COPD is "normal" and the role of chest radiography is to eliminate other causes of lung symptoms such as infection, bronchiectasis or cancer 6.

 CT